minjaechang/minjaechang/README.md

 - ⚡ Fun fact: ...
 -->
 ## Hi there! 👋
-I'm Minjae, a student learning web developement 📚
+I'm Minjae, a student learning web development 📚
 - 🔭 I’m currently studying at Developers Institute in New Zealand 🇳🇿
 - 🌱 I’m currently learning Python & AWS